 To get a complete overview about all available Qt based libraries, we need to collect data about these libraries.
 This includes descriptions, instructions how to use them, as well as links to sources or installable packages.

 You can contribute meta data by providing patches to the inqlude-data repository.
-Use the github mechanisms or just send patches by email.
+Use the KDE or GitHub mechanisms or just send patches by email.
 Contributions are welcome.

 Especially welcome are contributions for adding support for native package systems on the variety of Linux distributions and other systems out there.

-If you want to discuss any aspects of Inqlude, get in contact with us, have questions, or want to contribute in any other way, the best way is to use the mailing list firstname.lastname@example.org.
+If you want to discuss any aspects of Inqlude, get in contact with us, have questions, or want to contribute in any other way, the best way is to start a thread by creating an issue.